QubesOS/qubes-doc/troubleshooting/macbook-troubleshooting.md

 xl pci-attach sys-net 04:00.0
 ~~~

-This latest steps are required to launch sys-net with wifi access.
+These latest steps are required to launch sys-net with wifi access.
 They can be automated in a custom systemd service